Trips to Amsterdam for Urban Planning Students

 Delta Park Neeltje Jans & Delta Works

 Following the 1953 disaster, the Delta Works were constructed consisting of several moveable barriers, locks and dams.
-The Delta Works lie within the water-themed Delta Park Neeltje Jans where exhibitions, films and a guided visit to the storm surge barrier itself will give you an impression of the stupendous power of water.
+The Delta Works lie within the water-themed Delta Park Neeltje Jans where exhibitions and films will give you an idea of the stupendous power of water.

 Rotterdam Harbour Cruise

 Your students will spend the afternoon on a visit to Rotterdam Harbour where they can take a 75-minute cruise and observe the gigantic throughput facilities and redevelopments.

 A full day in Amsterdam allows several study and leisure opportunities.
 The Damrak main square is an ideal location to complete various provided activity sheets such as environmental quality analysis.
 Groups can make the walk to the Eastern Docks area to carry out an urban renewal activity, with opportunities to conduct pedestrian counts en route.

 Cultural Study Day

 This day will provide the opportunity to dip into many areas of students’ overall curriculum.
 Visit Anne Frank’s house, the Van Gogh Museum, NEMO Science Museum and other famous sights, or even take a canal cruise.